 From 1980 to 1998, Amory was senior contributing editor of Parade magazine.
 His three books about his famous cat, Polar Bear -- The Cat Who Came for Christmas, The Cat and the Curmudgeon, and The Best Cat Ever -- all became instant best-sellers, and are now available as The Compleat Cat, which contains all three in one volume.
 Amory's last release, Ranch of Dreams, tells the story of The Fund for Animals' Black Beauty Ranch, a sanctuary for hundreds of abused and abandoned animals.

 Cleveland Amory passed away on October 14, 1998, at the age of 81.
-He is buried next to his beloved Polar Bear, at Black Beauty Ranch in Texas.
+His ashes are at Black Beauty Ranch in Texas, surrounded by the animals who inspired his work.